DigitalExtinction/Game/CONTRIBUTING.md

    duplicate work while working on non-trivial changes, please mention your intention to do the work in the appropriate issue.

+   You may consult [Indy's Backlog](https://github.com/orgs/DigitalExtinction/projects/2) to see what he intends to work on in the near future.

 1. Implement the changes.
 Do not forget to include appropriate unit tests and, when possible, thoroughly test you changes manually.